JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 }
 ~~~

-This will nit work yet, but let's quickly go threw it to get the idea.
-Since this code uses two components that are located in the the Components folder, we need to add a using of `ComponentGenericTypes.Components`, as well as a using to `ComponentGenericType.Date` because we like to use the `Person` class.
+This will not work yet, but let's quickly go through it to get the idea.
+Since this code uses two components that are located in the Components folder, we need to add a using of `ComponentGenericTypes.Components`, as well as a using to `ComponentGenericType.Date` because we like to use the `Person` class.
 Both the components and the class don't exist yet.

-At the bottom of the file we create a list of 15 person using `GenFu` and assign it to a variable that is bound to the `SimpleList` component.
-The `ListItem` component is the direct child component of the `SimpleList` and behaves like a template for for the items.
+At the bottom of the file, we create a list of 15 persons using `GenFu` and assign it to a variable that is bound to the `SimpleList` component.
+The `ListItem` component is the direct child component of the `SimpleList` and behaves like a template for the items.
 It also contains markup code to display the values.

 For the `Person` class I created a new C# file in the `Data` folder and added the following code: